survivejs/webpack-book/manuscript/building/02_bundle_splitting.md

 `webpack.optimize` contains `LimitChunkCountPlugin` and `MinChunkSizePlugin` which give further control over chunk size.

 T> Tobias Koppers discusses [aggressive merging in detail at the official blog of webpack](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).

+W> If you are using *html-webpack-plugin*, make sure to use at least version 4 or newer of the plugin for the functionality to work correctly.

 ## Chunk Types in Webpack